 - Pathologists, who specialize in liver and gallbladder pathology

-The UT Health San Antonio Cancer Center is a National Cancer Institute (NCI) designated cancer center.
+The Mays Cancer Center is a National Cancer Institute (NCI) designated cancer center.
 The cancer center’s multidisciplinary cancer care teams specialize in all phases of clinical trials and we can help you navigate the steps involved in participating in a clinical trial if this is a treatment option you and your care team decide to pursue.

 Patients who have been recently diagnosed, as well as those patients who have had prior treatment, can participate in clinical trials.